Weyl quantization of degree 2 symplectic graded manifolds: Applications to Courant algebroids

 The existence of a Dirac generating operator for a given Courant algebroid is nontrivial and was one of the main results of \cite{AX03}.
-Moreover, Dirac generating operators are not unique: two Dirac generating operators $D,D'$ defining the same Courant algebroid have the same principal symbol but may differ by an element $\g(\xi)\in\D_1^{-}(M,\sS)_\bbR$ satisfying $\{\sigma_3(D),\xi\}=0$.
-As an application of our theory, we construct a Dirac generating operator $D$ via the Weyl quantization map $\WQ$.
-Following an idea of \v{S}evera \cite{Sev7}, we uniquely characterize $D$.
+Note that Dirac generating operators are not unique: two Dirac generating operators $D$ and $D'$ defining the same Courant algebroid have the same principal symbol but may differ by an element $\g(\xi)\in\D_1^{-}(M,\sS)_\bbR$ satisfying $\{\sigma_3(D),\xi\}=0$.
+As an application of our theory, in what follows, we construct a Dirac generating operator $D$ via the Weyl quantization map $\WQ$.
+It turns out that such a Dirac generating operator $D$ is independent of any choice of geometric data and is therefore unique.
+Below, following an idea of \v{S}evera \cite{Sev7}, we describe a completely intrinsic characterization of such an operator $D$ in terms of the adjoint operation defined in \eqref{adjoint}.